Phoenix Area Knee Pain Treatment & Rehabilitation

 Whether you intend to run a marathon or simply want to get down on the ground to play with your grandchildren, knee pain can be debilitating.

 Many times, learning how to rehabilitate and manage your symptoms is the key to recovery.
-This is not to say that surgery is never necessary, but often a few simple strength and stabilization exercises are enough to treat the knee and prevent further injury.
+This is not to say that an orthopedic surgeon’s services are never necessary, but often a few simple strength and stabilization exercises are enough to treat the knee and prevent further injury.

 Physical therapists are the experts in the diagnosis and treatment of knee disorders, and seeing a PT can expedite your recovery.

-At Petersen Physical Therapy, we are able to treat all post op knee operations, as well as regular knee pain not requiring surgery.
-Whether it is a knee replacement (TKA), an ACL repair, or menisectomy, we are skilled and ready to figure out a proper course of treatment.
+At Petersen Physical Therapy, we are able to treat all post-op knee operations, as well as regular knee pain not requiring surgery.
+Whether it is a knee replacement surgery (TKA), an ACL repair, or a menisectomy, we are skilled and ready to develop a personalized treatment plan for you.

 What’s The Next Step?